 On August 12 the full bench of Fair Work Australia upheld the decision by Senior Deputy President Hamberger of 26th March in the case Endeavour Energy vs Unions.
-The key to this case was not whether Endeavour Energy had the right to drug test its employees (this was already agreed to by the unions), rather whether urine or oral fluids was the most appropriate method of determining whether an employee was fit for duty at work.
+The key to this case was not whether Endeavour Energy had the right to drug test its employees (this was already agreed to by the unions), rather whether urine or oral fluid drug testing was the most appropriate method of determining whether an employee was fit for duty at work.

 In the original decision, after weighing up the most recent scientific information available as presented by a panel of expert witnesses, Senior Deputy President Hamberger found “the appropriate method of drug testing should be through oral fluid”.
 In fact he found that to utilise urine methods would be “unjust and unreasonable”.